Collaboration and data syncing

 Resources to access and share your active data across different devices and with collaborators locally and internationally.

-DataSync is a 'Dropbox-like' file-hosting service to synchronise and share research data with with your colleagues anywhere; no sign-up is required.
+DataSync is a file-hosting service to synchronise and share research data with your colleagues anywhere; no sign-up is required.
 It has an app to synchronise data to computers and mobile devices, and a web interface to allow access to data from any web browser.
 Data can be shared with anyone who has an email address, via the web interface.

 - No sign-up needed - automatically provisioned for Staff and Research PGRs.